EduardoMelao/coreL2/README.md

 |BS/UE	|[0..15]	|	*MIMO precoding matrix index
 |BS/UE| 	[0..40]	 |   *Transmission Power Control

 `*` These informations are read Number of UEs times (for BS), these are Uplink reservations for each UE.
+All parameters marked with `*` have to be repeated, in blocks of parameters (one block with all parameters for UE 1, then other block for UE 2, and so on).

+`**` The 4 bits are referred to 4 channels: 0 (RBs 0 to 32), 1 (RBs 33 to 65), 2 (RBs 66 to 98), 3 (RBs 99 to 131).
+The least significant bit refers to Channel 0 and so on, till the most significat bit (of the four) refers to Channel 3.

 #### 3.3.2 Execution of MAC
 After filling `Default.txt` and leaving it into `build/` directory, MAC can be executed using the comand below (parameter with `< >` is optional; do not use `<` or `>`).